 Alberta-born Anne Wheeler earned degrees in mathematics and music, while performing in theatre whenever possible.
 Her first films were documentaries, but by the 1980s, she was making Canadian features such as Bye Bye Blues, The Diviners, Better than Chocolate, and Loyalties, winning numerous national and international awards.
 A master storyteller, she has garnered seven honorary doctorates, an Order of Canada, and a Lifetime Achievement Award (being the first woman to do so) from the Directors Guild of Canada.
 She lives in White Rock, BC, and continues to write, direct, and mentor younger filmmakers.
-A creative non-fiction collection, Taken by the Muse: On the Path to Becoming a Filmmaker, will be released May 2020.
+A creative non-fiction collection, Taken by the Muse: On the Path to Becoming a Filmmaker, was released October 2020.